chiselstrike/docs.chiselstrike.com/README.md

 ### Workflow

-1. Swtich to your main branch and sync with upstream:
+1. Switch to your main branch and sync with upstream:

    ```bash
    git checkout main